Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: Introduction

-Motivated by the analysis for the $\pi\pi$ and $K\pi$ puzzles, we make several improvements to the conventional PQCD approach.
-Specifically, soft form factors and color-octet contributions are introduced.
-Contributions with the energy scales below the cutoff scale $\mu_c$ are viewed as nonperturbative and are absorbed into the relevant parameters.
-The values for these parameters are determined by fitting the experimental data.
-This framework provides a good interpretation of the experimental observables in $\pi\pi$ and $K\pi$ decays \cite{Lu:2022hbp,Wang:2022ihx}.
-In extending this formalism to charmless $B\to PP$ decays, where $P$ denotes a light pseudoscalar meson, we systematically incorporate the flavor SU(3) symmetry and its breaking effect \cite{Lu:2024jzn}.
+To solve the $\pi\pi$ and $K\pi$ puzzles, we make several improvements to the conventional PQCD approach, as presented in Refs.\cite{Lu:2022hbp,Wang:2022ihx}.
+The improvements include: 1) we use a new wave function for the $B$ meson, which is the result of solving the wave equation in the QCD-inspired relativistic potential model \cite{Yang:2011ie,Liu:2013maa,Liu:2015lka,Sun:2016avp,Sun:2019xyw}, where the mass spectrum of both the $B$ meson and its higher excited states can be obtained in consistence with experimental data simultaneously.
+2) To describe the residual long-distance contributions in PQCD calculations, soft form factors and an infrared cutoff scale $\mu_c$ are introduced.
+Contributions with the energy scales below the cutoff scale $\mu_c$ are viewed as nonperturbative and are absorbed into the soft parameters.
+Only the contributions above the scale $\mu_c$ are calculated by perturbative method.
+3) Color-octet contributions are introduced, which arise from the interactions between the color-octet quark-antiquark pairs produced in $B$ decays after hard interactions.
+As the distance between the color-octet pairs increases, soft interactions emerge to change the color-octet quark-antiquark pairs into color-singlet mesons, which are described by introducing a few soft parameters.
+The values of these soft parameters are determined by fitting the experimental data.
+This framework provides a good interpretation of the experimental observables in $\pi\pi$ and $K\pi$ decays.
+In extending the works of \cite{Lu:2022hbp,Wang:2022ihx} to more charmless $B\to PP$ decays, where $P$ denotes a light pseudoscalar meson, we systematically incorporate the flavor SU(3) symmetry and its breaking effect \cite{Lu:2024jzn}.
 By virtue of this symmetry, the number of free parameters is significantly reduced, thereby enhancing the predictive power of the theory.
-The applicability of this approach for describing $B\to PP$ decays has been previously demonstrated.